Desa Bubuk: Geography

 A river divides the village that borders the Bubuk Krajan Hamlet with the Warengan and Banje Hamlets.
 Several Gumuk are also scattered in the Village.
 One of the famous ones is Gumuk Kopek which is located on the border between Bubuk Krajan Hamlet and Warengan Hamlet.
 The name of this gumuk is also taken from one of the village elders in the past, namely Buyut Kopek.

 Access

 Desa Bubuk can be accessed from Banyuwangi (town) City by exiting the South Coast Route.
 From the Adipura Rogojampi intersection, you can take the straight route or go through the Route to Jember Regency.
 From the east route, you can go through Gladag, then from the Gladag intersection, turn west, or from the west route, you can go through the Route to Jember, then from the Benelan Kidul intersection right in front of the TVRI Commercial Television Station, you can turn east.

 Demographics

-Majority of the Bubuk resident are Suku Osing that lived in the village generation by generation.
+Majority of the Bubuk resident are Ethnic Osing that lived in the village generation by generation.